Barcelona Dragons (NFL Europe)

 The Barcelona Dragons were an American football team that was a part of the World League of American Football and later in the resurrected NFL Europe.
-Their home field in Barcelona was the Estadi Olímpic de Montjuic, the 1992 Olympic Stadium, and later the Mini Estadi.
+Their home field in Barcelona was the Estadi Olímpic de Montjuic, and later the Mini Estadi.

 The Dragons were successful on the field, making it to 4 World Bowls (1991, 1997, 1999, 2001) and winning World Bowl V in 1997.

 History

 The team was made part of the FC Barcelona organization in 2002 as the "FC Barcelona Dragons", which saw them move mid-season from the city's Olympic stadium to FC Barcelona's second stadium, the Mini Estadi, with its capacity of 15,276.

 Despite these efforts, the franchise's fan support decreased and the team began to struggle financially.
 After the 2003 season, the Dragons were discontinued and they were replaced in the league by the Cologne Centurions.